james-hu/chat-about-video/README.md

 Build prompt for sending video content to AI.
 Sometimes, to include video in the conversation, additional options and/or clean up is needed.
-In such case, options to be passed to generateContent function and/or a clean up call back function will be returned in the output of this function.
+In such case, options to be passed to generateContent function and/or a clean up callback function can be returned from this function.

 ###### Parameters